Pipe Organ Needs New Home

 Coupler board annotated

 Five presets were added shown with pedal image below and electro-magnets were installed on the stop tabs so they move, as usual, when a preset is selected.
 There is a “Full organ” pedal switch seen to the right of the swell/crescendo pedals below.
 Just 30 pedals.
 Swell Pedal disabled but Crescendo pedal operates.
 No swell shades are available but the pneumatic swell motor is preserved.
-The panel just below the keyboard (behind the word “keyboards” folds down to reveal manual switches to set the six presets.
+The panel just below the keyboard (behind the word “keyboards” folds down to reveal manual switches to set the five presets.

 Below is the top panel folded out and down.
 The five available presets are shown below.
 The switches are grouped same as the stop tabs and there is an indicator light to show which row is activated.